Enabling Course for Science, Engineering and Health

 Indicative TER (ATAR) Indicative TER (ATAR) - This figure provides an indication of the TER (ATAR) normally required to enter this course.
 It is provided as a guide only.

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.

 Please see our correlation comparability for previous TEE subjects, WACE courses and WACE ATAR courses.

 Essential WACE courses

 All enabling course applicants are required to complete an e-profile.
 Applicants will be provided with a link to an online resource in order to assist you in completing and submitting your e-profile.

 If you're from a non-English speaking background you may be directed to English language bridging courses.
 Applicants who have limited educational opportunity are encouraged to apply.

 This course is available on a part-time basis in special circumstances.
-A study program is determined by the Coordinator, School of Science and Computing, following an interview and an assessment of your study interests and academic background.
+A study program is determined by the Coordinator, School of Science, following an interview and an assessment of your study interests and academic background.
 Depending on units undertaken, this may not be a standard full-time load.

 Fees for Australian and New Zealand students